Who we are

 Thus, SPP was created in 2014.
 It is the only peer review model that is informed by research evidence and benefits from Education Development Trust's global network of partners, making it distinctive and effective.

-Our emerging evidence base suggests the model is making a real difference in schools.
+Evidence shows that the model is making a real difference in schools.
 Initial analysis of Ofsted data shows that the first cohort of schools improved against their baseline Ofsted grades at better than the national rate of improvement.
 SPP schools are significantly more likely to improve by one or more grades in inspection than the national average.

 "The work that Education Development Trust have been supporting in Essex has been essential to the development of a school-led improvement system.
 Not only have they acted as a strategic partner to the local authority but worked in the development of the county-wide project board, as well as gaining direct feedback from our schools.
 They have been a key player in the development and implementation of this key strategy.”